 If your gut health is compromised, it can lead to many issues throughout your body.
 You could be at risk for issues such as seasonal allergies, hormonal imbalances, mood imbalances, or even autoimmune disease.

 The National Institutes of Health estimates that nearly 1/4 of us (about 70 million people) suffer from digestive issues: gas, bloating, heartburn, diarrhea, constipation, and nausea.
 In functional medicine, we believe that these symptoms are often a result of a leaky gut.

 The road to healing leaky gut can be bumpy, so knowing you’re making progress is sometimes the motivation you need to keep going.
 This is why one of the most common questions I am asked from people following my programs is, “How do I know when my gut is healed?”

-So in this article, I’ll cover how your gut becomes leaky, how to heal it, and signs leaky gut is healing!
+So in this article, I’ll cover signs leaky gut is healing, how your gut becomes leaky, and how to heal it!